-Earlier this year, the City commissioned an independent study to assess the health, wellness, and behaviors of middle and high school students in the Somerville Public Schools.
+In 2022, the City commissioned an independent study to assess the health, wellness, and behaviors of middle and high school students in the Somerville Public Schools.
 The “Pulse Check” study, conducted by JSI Research & Training Institute, surveyed more than 1,400 students in grades 6 through 12, and included a series of questions related to the impact of Covid-19.

 Among the findings of the study:

 - While the majority of students did not experience any adverse financial or health-related effects of Covid-19, about one in five middle or high school students in Somerville reported having a family member or close friend who died from the disease.

 - Over half of high school students and almost one-quarter of middle school students in Somerville reported that they struggled with their mental health “most of the time” or “always” during the coronavirus pandemic.